 Before, going through an airport was a struggle comprised of waiting for my oversized backpack to arrive on the baggage carousel, hoping that it hadn’t taken a wrong turn and ended up on the other side of the globe.
 Now, I could grab my backpack from the overhead locker and walk past the baggage carousel straight to the exit.

 When I arrived at my destination, I don’t have to beg a hostel to keep my luggage for the day, hoping that nothing will get stolen.
 I can just go for a hike with my entire possessions comfortably on my back.
 It’s an incredible feeling of independence to not be weighed down.

 Are you a minimalist backpacker?
 How do you cut the weight in your backpack?
-Please leave a comment.
+We would love to hear from you (please scroll below to leave a comment).